muhammadqamar/iPlex-office-site/markdown/page/aboutpage.md

 brandimage: /img/1662554615124.jpeg
 subaboutheading: About Us
 subaboutparagraph: Since our inception in 2009, we are growing into an organization that rivals any modern day software company.
-Since our inception in 2009, we are growing into an organization that rivals any modern day software company.
+Our credo is to keep our communication with clients at an exceptional level, increasing our productivity and fulfilling the needs of our clients.
 technologies:
   technologycards:
     - cardtitle: React Development